Topics

 660 AI Agents Ran 27,000 Experiments.
 Their Biggest Discovery Was a 2015 Textbook Result.

-The Worm in the Registry: On supply chain attacks and why free software is not the same as safe software.
+On supply chain attacks, the cost of trust, and why free software is not the same as safe software.
+The TanStack npm compromise and what it means for developers.

 Two Claudes, One Bug, and a Paper That Changed How I Think About Both